MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

 ### Example 2 - Load classes from a script module

-In this example, we have a PowerShell script module named **CardGames** the defines the following classes:
+In this example, we have a PowerShell script module named **CardGames** that defines the following classes:

 - **CardGames.Deck**
 - **CardGames.Card**

-The `using module` command imports the module. `Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
+`Import-Module` and the `#requires` statement only import the module functions, aliases, and variables, as defined by the module.
 Classes are not imported.
-The `using module` statement imports the classes defined in the module.
+The `using module` command imports the module and also loads the class definitions.

 ```powershell
 using module CardGames